Ten years ago I fell off a circus ball and the entire experience changed my life in miraculous ways.

 The kids had already been practicing their circus artistry so when we arrived, they began whirling, twirling, climbing, and juggling right away.
 After the warm-up I initially lurked in the back of the room, mesmerized by the rhythm of their movements.
 In minutes, I was literally champing at the bit for my chance to jump in.

 If you have ever been to Sea World, you have likely seen a seal balance atop a ball.
 In circus artistry, there is a similar piece of apparatus…the weighted ball.
 Right before my eyes these 9 & 10-year-old kids were hopping up on these balls and walking, running, and jumping from one to the other.
 I wanted my turn.
-I know… how responsible was it for me or the teacher to let me do this, but up I went anyway.
+I know… how responsible was it of me or the teacher to let me do this, but up I went anyway.

 Are you kidding me?